leolin04/customer-service/README.md

 * com.cat.customerservice.entity.CustomerEntity
   * This is the Customer data persistence model to save the customers' records to database.
   * The auto increment customer `id` is used as the `ticketId` in the api view.
+  * When a customer checks in, the customer will have `ServingStatus.CHECK_IN` status.
+  * When a customer is returned from `ServiceScheduler.getNextCustomer(),` the status is updated to `ServingStatus.SERVED`.

 * com.cat.customerservice.entity.CustomerServiceCounterEntity
   * This is a utility data model to keep tracking of the number of VIP and Regular customers served.